guaizw/magentic-one-autogen-sample/README.md

+USE PYTHON 3.11 for autogen-ext[video-surfer]==0.4.9 to work.
+Check update logs for news if this has changed
 # Magentic-One, Sample Implementation using Streamlit
 This is a repo to demostrate an implementation of Magentic-One, using Streamlit and Microsoft Autogen 0.4.
 The deployment is done via GitOps (Flux and Kustomize) with Kubernetes, and the python apps can run locally as well without deploying to Kubernetes.